 1. Learn to care for your patient

-In addition to the main courses that you can basically learn in any medical school worldwide, in the U.S., you can see an almost equal focus on study programs that are related to psychology, patient care, interpersonal and communication skills and ethical principles.
+In addition to the main courses that you can basically learn in any Medical school worldwide, studying Medicine in the U.S. focuses on study programs that are related to psychology, patient care, interpersonal and communication skills and ethical principles.
 In addition, some universities also include sociology and a foreign language course in the first or second year of study.

 In the U.S., being a good doctor is not limited to simply doing an excellent job; it also involves honestly caring for the supreme good of your patient in all its aspects.
 That includes knowing how to communicate and how to listen to your patient.